 How to track down the issue

 When the DSC light is on, the first step is determining what is causing the issue.
 This involves hooking the car to a diagnostic device to see what is happening inside the DSC system.
-But to do so, you will probably need more than a simple scan tool, as most of them have no access to these modules.
+But to do so, you will probably need more than a simple scan tool, as most have no access to these modules.

 Even if there are no stored codes, you can observe if the readings from sensors make sense and match the actual conditions.
 For example, a speed sensor giving implausible read-outs will occasionally show that its wheel is spinning at different speeds from others.